MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericldap.md

 ![Search only selected containers](./media/microsoft-identity-manager-2016-connector-genericldap/partitions-only-selected-containers.png)

 ### Configure Anchors
-This page always have a preconfigured value and cannot be changed.
+This page always has a preconfigured value and cannot be changed.
 If the server vendor has been identified, then the anchor might be populated with an immutable attribute, for example the GUID for an object.
 If it has not been detected or is known to not have an immutable attribute, then the connector uses dn (distinguished name) as the anchor.

 ![MIM Sync connector configuration anchors page](./media/microsoft-identity-manager-2016-connector-genericldap/anchors.png)

-The following is a list of LDAP servers and the anchor being used:
+The following table is a list of LDAP servers and the anchor being used:

 | Directory | Anchor attribute |
 | --- | --- |